blazejjanus/blazejjanus/README.md

 ### Hi there 👋
 👂 My name is Błażej Janus

-🔭 I’m currently studying Computer Science on Faculty of Electrical Engineering of Silesian University of Technology
+🎓 I’m currently studying Computer Science on Faculty of Electrical Engineering of Silesian University of Technology.

+🔭 I'm interested in: security, Linux and .NET.

+✏️ I've expirience in: C#, ASP .NET Core, WinForms.

 🌱 I’m currently learning Docker and Python.